 Thanks to our great relationship with UK institutions and educational household names, we’ve been able to build a comprehensive catalogue of free subscription services, saving you time, hassle and money.

-As part of the emPSN network, your school has automatic access to the Listening Books database.
+As part of the emPSN network, your school has access to a taster catalogue on the Listening Books database.
 It’s a valuable resource that will go a long way in any educational setting.
 Since 2017 Listening Books has offered a streaming service, making it even easier to share books with children at school.
 All the pupil needs to do is click a single button, whilst no plug-ins required, and no downloads are needed either.
 It’s that simple.
 For further information about how to access Listening Books, please contact emPSN at firstname.lastname@example.org or call 01604 879869 and we can supply your school with login details.

 The NEN is designed as a learning and teaching resource to provide schools with a secure network maintained by experts from the educational and technology community.
 This dedicated education network enables access to unique services and content by harnessing the power of modern broadband technology.

 Connecting 15,000 schools in England, the National Education Network is a crucial part of the emPSN network.
 The service has been operating alongside JISC (The Janet Network), part-funded by the DfE, and it has been in operation since 2001 as part of the UK’s national critical infrastructure.
 All the schools in Wales, Scotland and Northern Ireland are also connected to the NEN.